 Decide How You Want to Plan

 Some people like to use floorplan software to arrange their items, others prefer to go with the old-fashioned pen and paper method.
-Here at S Jones, we utilise CAD capabilities to map out your space, and your build.
+Specialist tiny home designers will utilise CAD capabilities to map out your space, and your build.
 This saves you a lot of time and effort when compared to moving physical items around the space!

 If you want to go down the pen and paper route, we’d suggest using grid paper, so you have the correct dimensions.
 Use these to create the interior of your home to scale, then complete the same process with the items that you need within the container home.
 You can also annotate the items and colour code them too.